markjaquith/markdown-on-save/readme.txt

 Just deactivate it.
 The Markdown version is stored separately, so without the plugin, you'll just revert to editing the HTML version.

 == Changelog ==
+= 1.3.1 =
+* Use the "extra" version of Markdown with all the features

 = 1.3 =
 * Modern PHP syntax
 * Better accessibility